viamrobotics/docs/docs/how-tos/image-data.md

 **2. Select a suitable ML model**

 Click **Select model** on the ML model service configuration panel, then select an [existing model](https://app.viam.com/registry?type=ML+Model) you want to use, or click **Add new model** to upload your own.
-If you're not sure which model to add, you can add [`face-detection`](https://app.viam.com/ml-model/bijan/face-detection) from the **Registry**, which can detect if a person's face appears in the image stream.
+If you're not sure which model to add, you can use [`face-detection`](https://app.viam.com/ml-model/bijan/face-detection) from the **Registry**, which can detect if a person's face appears in the image stream.

 {{% /tablestep %}}
 {{% tablestep link="/services/vision/"%}}